 Anger and doubt, particularly turned inward, will eat you alive emotionally and physically.
-Eventually, will living in regret lead to dying in regret?
-What if we didn’t allow that to happen?
+Eventually, won’t living in regret lead to dying in regret?

 We all make bad choices.
-We also make thousands of terrific choices and never pat ourselves on the back for those.
+We also make terrific choices, but we don’t necessarily pat ourselves on the back for those.
 We don’t stop to analyze them or celebrate them; we keep going, accepting their happy, healthy, or measured results.
-We aren’t basking in regret (or self-flagellation), so these moments go unnoticed.

 Life happens.
-Hardship hits us all, and it’s often beyond our control: accidents, injuries, painful endings to relationships, disappointments in those we count on, problems with health, work, money.
+Hardship hits us all.
+Often, we’re left dealing with events at least partially beyond our control: accidents and injuries; painful endings to relationships; disappointments in those we count on; problems with health, work, money.
 When we say, ruefully, “it’s the story of my life,” isn’t it really the story of anyone’s life?

-A bit of if only or what if is natural as we pull ourselves back – or perhaps more accurately, forward – to a new normalcy.
-It may be a time-consuming process, following a life-altering event.
-But living inside an impression that the story of your life is about your bad choices?
-Constantly blaming yourself for troubles, large and small?
-Living in what if, where you’re the target of your own bitterness?
-What purpose does it serve?
+A bit of “if only” or “what if” is natural as we pull ourselves back – or perhaps more accurately, forward – to a new normalcy.
+It may be a time-consuming process following a life-altering event.
+But living inside an impression that the story of your life is about your bad choices makes no sense.
+Constantly blaming yourself for troubles, large and small, is as skewed as blaming others in entirety.

 What if we put self-doubt and recriminations away, letting go of a habit that isn’t helpful?
 What better time than at the start of a new year – and a new decade?

 - There are mistakes in judgment; we need to learn our lessons from those choices.

 - There is the upside: the what if that concerns imagining a future – and that’s another matter altogether.